wgseligman/GramsSim/util/README.md

 ### Saving options to a ROOT file

-The utility method `WriteOptions` can be used to write the option to an ntuple in the output file.
+The utility method `WriteOptions` can be used to write the option to an ntuple in an output file in [ROOT](https://root.cern.ch/) format.
 This lets you record the values used to run the program that generated that particular file.

 ```
 #include "Options.h" // in util/